nautechsystems/nautilus_trader/README.md

 for Python through C [extension modules](https://docs.python.org/3/extending/extending.html).
 The vast majority of the production Python code is actually written in Cython, however the libraries can be accessed from both pure Python and Cython.

+## Why NautilusTrader?

+One of the key value propositions of NautilusTrader is that it addresses the challenge of keeping the backtest environment consistent with the production live trading environment.

+Normally research and backtesting may be conducted in Python (or other suitable language), with trading strategies traditionally then needing to be reimplemented in C++/C#/Java or other statically typed language(s).
+The reasoning here is to enjoy the performance a compiled language can offer, along with the tooling and support which has made these languages historically more suitable for large enterprise systems.

+The value of NautilusTrader here is that this re-implementation step is circumvented, as the platform was designed from the ground up to hold its own in terms of performance and quality.
+Python has simply caught up in performance (via Cython offering C-level speed) and general tooling, making it a suitable language for implementing a large system such as this.
+The benefit here being that a Python native environment can be offered, suitable for professional quantitative traders and hedge funds.

+## Why Python?

+Python was originally created decades ago as a simple scripting language with a clean straight forward syntax.
+It has since evolved into a fully fledged general purpose object-oriented programming language.
+Not only that, Python has become the _de facto lingua franca_ of data science, machine learning, and artificial intelligence.

+The language out of the box is not without its drawbacks however, especially in the context of implementing large systems.
+Cython has addressed some of these issues, offering all the advantages of a statically typed language, embedded into Pythons rich ecosystem of software libraries and developer/user communities.

 ## Documentation

 The documentation for the latest version of the package is available at _readthedocs_.